unknown321/wampy/ALSA.md

 ## Alsa notes

+Winamp visualization takes data from libAudioAnalyzerService.so.

+Information below is still interesting.

 To visualize sound you need a sound stream to analyze.
 Device uses ALSA.
 Here is the issue: default output device does not provide capture interface, only playback one.